JamPlus manual

 }

 It is valid to nest the generation of response files.
-In the example below, the file list is written to a temporary response file and the filename is inserted in the place of @($(2)).
-In a secondary response file, the -filelist parameter and the first response filename are added.
-This response filename is then passed to the C++ compiler.
+In the example below, the file list is written to a temporary response file and the filename is inserted in the place of actions response C++

 {